 SynopsisApart from those that might be described as “radical Mentalisms” (i.e., discourses that consider learning only in terms of transferring information into the learner), Activity- and Experience-Focused Discourses are common across virtually all modern conceptions of learning and teaching.
 That said, the rationales for activity and experience differ dramatically, with one extreme casting it as little more than opportunity to consolidate mental constructs through practice and illustration, and another extreme equating one’s action/doing with one’s learning/knowing.
-Almost all Activity- and Experience-Focused Discourses make reference to Problem Solving, albeit in very different and often incompatible ways:
+Associated discourses and constructs include:

 CommentaryActivity- and Experience-Focused Discourses are part of common sense in contemporary formal education.
 Few would argue against attending to them – and this superficial point of agreement across discourses masks yawning and debilitating divides in belief and practice.

 - Problem Solving

 Please cite this article as: